dianalam/yelp-classifier/README.md

 # yelp-classifier
-using classification models on yelp data
+use classification models on yelp data

 work in progress